inesmcm26/real-time-face-emotion-detector/README.md

 ## Model training

-The model was trained for 30 epochs with batches with 32 observations, using Adam optimizer with initial learning rate of 0.0001 and categorical cross entropy loss function.
+The model was trained for 30 epochs with batches with 32 observations, using Adam optimizer and categorical cross entropy loss function.

 ## Model evaluation and assessment